wp-plugins/taxonomy-extra-tools/readme.txt

 * use the "Recent Extras" widget to show the entries from the selected post types belonging to the current post
 * use the "Current Terms" widget to show the terms from the selected taxonomies assigned to the current post
 * use the conditional tag *is_tax_root_archive()* to check whether the loop belongs to a taxonomy main root archive page
+* get a clean HTML title tag with the taxonomy name in main taxonomy root archives
+* use the %%taxonomy_name%% replacement in conjunction with the WordPress SEO plugin by Yoast

 Custom Taxonomies and Post Types must be registered/created previously: the [Types](http://wordpress.org/extend/plugins/types/) plugin is strongly recommended.